 The price of YouTube Premium varies depending on the device that you use when signing up.

-On the YouTube Premium website, the price for individuals is $11.99 per month after a free trial.
-The free trial period is typically one to three months.
+On the YouTube Premium website, the price for individuals is $13.99 per month after a free trial.
+The price increased by $2 per month in July 2023.

 To avoid the higher price, sign up for the service on YouTube Premium’s website from a computer.